LutzCle/papi-rs/README.md

 Note that this crate does not provide a high-level interface to PAPI.

+## Environment Variables

+If PAPI is installed at a custom location on your system (e.g., /opt/papi-5.7.0), then see the documentation in the [papi-sys crate][papi-sys-env] on how to configure custom search paths.

 ## Versions

-This library targets the current Rust stable release, and is currently tested with PAPI version 5.6.0.
+This library targets the current Rust stable release, and is currently tested with PAPI version 5.7.0.

 ## Platforms